Karma (Stray Kids album): Commercial performance

 On Spotify, Karma received 18.26 million streams, breaking the highest single-day streams by K-pop album in 2025.
 According to Hanteo Chart, the album sold over two million copies on the first day of the release, and 3.03 million within one week, becoming the best-selling 2025 album in South Korea.
 Karma debuted at number one on the Circle Album Chart for the week of August 17 to 23, 2025, with 2,277,910 copies.
 The Nemo edition peaked at number two with 223,267 copies.
-The Korea Music Content Association (KMCA) certified the album triple million for surpassing three million shipments, while the Nemo version platinum for 250,000 shipments.
-In Japan, the album debuted atop the Oricon Albums Chart and the Combined Albums Chart, the fourth consecutive and seventh number-one album, selling 146,000 physical copies in that week.
-Karma also topped the album charts in Austria, Belgium, France, Germany, Greece, Hungary, Poland, and Portugal.
-In France, the album received gold certifications, surpassing 50,000 units.
+The Korea Music Content Association (KMCA) certified the album triple million for surpassing three million shipments, while the Nemo version was certified platinum for 250,000 shipments.
+Eventually, the album finished 2025 as the year's best-selling album in South Korea.
+In Japan, Karma debuted atop the Oricon Albums Chart and the Combined Albums Chart, the fourth consecutive and seventh overall number-one album, selling 146,000 physical copies in that week.
+The album also topped the national album charts in Austria, Belgium, France, Germany, Greece, Hungary, Poland, and Portugal.
+In France, the album received gold certification for 50,000 units.
+The International Federation of the Phonographic Industry (IFPI) reported that Karma was the sixth best-selling album in 2025 worldwide.

 In the United States, Karma entered Billboard 200 at number one dated September 6, 2025, becoming the first ever act in Billboard history to debut atop the chart with the first seven entries, and the most number one albums among musical groups in 21st century, surpassing BTS, Linkin Park, and Dave Matthews Band.
 The album received 313,000 album-equivalent units in its first week, the third biggest week sales in 2025 at the time, behind Morgan Wallen's I'm the Problem and the Weeknd's Hurry Up Tomorrow.
 The album-equivalent units comprises 296,000 pure sales, topped the Top Album Sales and being the second largest weeks after Hurry Up Tomorrow; 1,000 track equivalent album; and 23.12 million on-demand streams, debuted at number 34 on the Top Streaming Albums.
-Karma was also the 29th mostly non-English-language album to reach number one and the second in 2025 since Bad Bunny's Debí Tirar Más Fotos.
+Karma was also the 29th mostly non-English-language album to reach number one.
+The second in 2025 since Bad Bunny's Debí Tirar Más Fotos.
 The album also topped the World Albums for 10 non-consecutive weeks.
-According to Luminate, as of September 2025, Karma sold 400,000 copies in the US, becoming the best-selling physical album in the country at that time.
+According to Luminate, Karma sold 585,000 copies in the US as of December 2025.